tmuntaner/cavy/README.md

     gem 'cavy', github: 'tmuntan1/cavy'

-Because Cavy uses Rails 4, you will also have to add the repository version of mongoid because the Rails 4 compatible version has not been published yet.

-    gem 'mongoid', github: 'mongoid/mongoid'

 ### Mounting the Engine to your Application

 Go into your `config/routes.rb` file and add the following line near the top.